The weight of fluids is the liquid part of your body. Body weight varies every day depending on what you eat and drink.

 - Increase in blood pressure

-- Pay attention to your weight, breathing, blood pressure and swelling
+- Monitor your weight, breathing, blood pressure and signs of swelling

 - Reduce your salt intake

-How do you know if you have too little fluid?
+How do you know if your body contains too little fluid?

 Managing your diet

-For additional resources to try new recipes and to read about trending diets and plant‑based protein please visit this website https://www.myspiceitup.ca/
+For additional resources, try some fantastic new recipes and learn more about trending diets and plant-based protein please visit the following website: https://www.myspiceitup.ca/

-- published in English and French twice a year online and print.
+- Published in English and French twice a year online and in hard copy.